ilijamt/glacier-interface/README.md

 * **--aws-vault** Sets the amazon vault, if specified it will overide the data loaded from the configuration file
 * **--config** Location to the configuration file to load
 * **--create-config** Create a config file based on the parameters you have supplied into the application
+* **--directory** The base directory from which we start, if not specified then the directory is set to the current working directory

 Commands
 --------